santoshlist/CAFSolutionFactories/README.md

 	3. [Azure Kubernetes Service-AKS Cloud Adoption Framework Solution Factory](https://github.com/Azure/AKS_CAF_SolutionFactory)
 	4. [Server Migration Cloud Adoption Framework Solution Factory](https://github.com/Azure/ServerMigration_CAF_SolutionFactory)

-## Content
+## Technical Content
 Each Solution Factory has technical and sales content.

-## Technical Content
 ### eBook
 The eBook in the solution factory describes the activities that are needed across the spectrum of strategizing, planning, readiness, adoption, governing and managing for each workload.